ocampesato/web-animations-gestures/README.md

 The filenames with the prefix "Gestures" illustrate how to handle `mouseover` events in order to dynamically update various properties of the SVG-based graphics elements, which you can use as guidelines for handling other gestures.

+The filenames with the prefix "Gestures3D" illustrate how to create 3D animation effects and also how to handle `mouseover` events in order to dynamically update various properties of the SVG-based graphics elements.

 NB: these code samples are intended for entertainment, and they do not necessarily contain "best practices", nor are they intended for a production website.